jobrouter/typo3-process/Documentation/Configuration/Index.rst

    ensures confidentiality and integrity!

 .. important::
-   If you lose or change the encryption key (generated with the :doc:`JobRouter Connector extension <ext_jobrouter_connector:introduction>`), data cannot be decrypted by the :ref:`start process command <command-start>` anymore!
+   If you lose or change the encryption key (generated with the :ref:`JobRouter Connector extension <ext_jobrouter_connector:introduction>`), data cannot be decrypted by the :ref:`start process command <command-start>` anymore!